WinVector/cdata/Examples/OrderedGrouping/OrderedGrouping.md

 Ordered Grouping Example
 ================

+John Mount and Nina Zumel

 Introduction
 ------------

-I'd like to share an example of data-wrangling/data-reshaping and how to solve it in [`R`](https://www.r-project.org) using [`rqdatatable`](https://github.com/WinVector/rqdatatable/)/[`cdata`](https://github.com/WinVector/cdata/) (the `Python` version of this example can be foune [here](https://github.com/WinVector/data_algebra/blob/master/Examples/cdata/ranking_pivot_example.md)).
+This is an example of an interesting data-wrangling/data-reshaping problem and how to solve it in [`R`](https://www.r-project.org) using [`rqdatatable`](https://github.com/WinVector/rqdatatable/)/[`cdata`](https://github.com/WinVector/cdata/).
+The `Python` version of this example can be found [here](https://github.com/WinVector/data_algebra/blob/master/Examples/cdata/ranking_pivot_example.md)).

-In an RStudio Community note, user <code>hklovs</code> asked [how to re-organize some data](https://community.rstudio.com/t/tidying-data-reorganizing-tibble/48292).

-The solution is:

--   Get a good definition of what is wanted
--   Re-process the data so any advisory column you wished you had is actually there
--   And finish the problem.

 The problem
 -----------

-In this example the ask was equivalent to:

-How do I transform data from this format:
+In an RStudio Community note, user <code>hklovs</code> asked [how to re-organize some data](https://community.rstudio.com/t/tidying-data-reorganizing-tibble/48292).
+The ask was essentially to transform data from this format:

 |   ID| OP  | DATE                |
 |----:|:----|:--------------------|